semibroiled/news-topic-aggregator/README.md

  - With `-v` flag we set the output where the CSV files are written locally
  - With the `it` flag we run interactively on the terminal and accept user inputs, this means that you can run `pytest` in the Terminal via Docker

+####2.1.
+Setting Docker Settings

+On macOS and Windows

+Docker Desktop provides a graphical interface to allocate more resources to Docker.

+	1. Open Docker Desktop:
+	•	Click on the Docker icon in the taskbar to open Docker Desktop.
+	2. Go to Settings/Preferences:
+	•	Click on the Settings or Preferences menu item.
+This is usually found in the Docker Desktop menu.
+	3. Adjust Resources:
+	•	Navigate to the Resources section (on the left sidebar).
+	•	You can adjust the sliders for:
+	•	CPU: Increase the number of CPUs allocated.
+	•	Memory: Increase the amount of RAM allocated.
+	•	Swap: Adjust the swap space if needed.
+	•	Disk: Increase disk space allocation if needed.
+	4. Apply and Restart:
+	•	After making adjustments, click Apply & Restart to apply the new settings and restart Docker.

+Do this if your container keeps crashing after the first query.

+Due to running HuggingFace locally, this may generate too much resources for a container to run without restrictions leading it to eventually crash.

 ###3.
 Shell Script to Run it with PYTHONPATH exported